Strophox/tetro-tui/README.md

 My personal gripes with SRS are:

 - The system is not symmetric.
-  - Symmetric pieces can look exactly the same in different rotation states, **[but have different behaviour](https://blog.battlefy.com/how-accidental-complexity-harms-the-tetris-community-93311461b2af)**.
+  - Symmetric pieces can look exactly the same in invisibly different rotation states, [but have different behaviour](https://blog.battlefy.com/how-accidental-complexity-harms-the-tetris-community-93311461b2af).
   - For symmetrical pieces, rotation is different depending on whether it's right or left (even though it should be symmetric too).
-- It's an [advanced system](https://harddrop.com/wiki/SRS) with things like different rotation points for different purposes, yet it re-uses the *exact same kicks* for 5 out of the 7 pieces, even though they have completely different symmetries.
+- It aims to be an [advanced system](https://harddrop.com/wiki/SRS) demonstrated by aspects like different rotation points for different purposes.
+Yet it in fact re-uses the exact same kicks for 5 out of the 7 pieces, even though those arguably should have completely different symmetries.
-- <sup>Not a hot take, but some rotations are just *weird* (to be chosen over other possibilities).</sup>
+- <sup>(Not a hot take, but some rotations are just *weird* to have been chosen over other possibilities.)</sup>
-- Piece elevators.
+- Unintuitive piece elevators.

-Good general criteria for a rotation system I can think of would be:
+General criteria for a good rotation system (that I can think of) would be:

-1. Rotation must behave visually **symmetrically**;
+1. Rotation must behave visually **symmetrically**:
-    - equal-looking rotation states must behave the same,
+    - Equal-looking rotation states must behave the same;
-    - and mirroring the board/pieces mirrors the rotation behaviour perfectly.
+    - And mirroring the board/pieces mirrors the rotation behavior perfectly.
-2. The kicks should be **intuitive**
+2. The kicks should be **intuitive**:
-    - the way pieces rotate should look 'feasible' to any given person;
-    - e.g. the new position cannot be completely disjoint from previously.
+    - The way pieces rotate should look 'feasible' to any given person (e.g., the new position should not be completely disjoint from previously.)
-3. Rotation should be fun! :D
+3. Rotation should be **fun**! :D
-    - but also any rotations should 'feel good' to a player.
+    - Ideally, rotations should 'feel good' to the player.

-    - (but don't overdo it - no teleporting pieces.)
+An attempt to achieve these goals was the *Ocular Rotation System*.

-The result of this was the *'Ocular' Rotation System*, which was made by... *looking* at each piece and orientation and drawing the 'best' position(s) for it to land in after rotating (following above points and gut feeling).
+It was primarily created by *looking* at a given piece + orientation, and drawing the 'best' position(s) for it to land in after a rotation.

-I present to you - the Ocular Rotation System Heatmap:
+I present to you, a heatmap overview of the Ocular Rotation System:

 ![Ocular Rotation System Heatmap](Gallery/rotation/ocular-rotation-system_16px.png)

-*How to read it*:
+**How to read it**:
-This heatmap is created by considering each combination of (piece, orientation, rotate left or right).
+Such a heatmap is created by considering each combination of (piece, orientation, rotate left or right).
-By overlapping all the _new_ possible positions for a piece after rotation, one gets a compact visualization of where the piece will most likely land, going from brightest color (yellow, first position attempt) to darkest (purple, last attempt):
+By overlapping all the _new_ possible positions for a piece after rotation, one gets a compact visualization of where the piece will most likely land, going from brightest color (yellow, first attempt to position the piece) to darkest (purple, last attempt to position the piece):

-Here's a comparison with SRS - the Super Rotation System Heatmap:
+Here is a comparison with the Super Rotation System's heatmap:

 ![Super Rotation System Heatmap](Gallery/rotation/super-rotation-system_16px.png)

-With SRS one starts to spot some rotational symmetries (you can always rotate back-and-forth between two positions), but I think it's overshadowed by all the asymmetrical kicks and very lenient (downwards *and upwards*) vertical kicks that contribute to SRS' unintuitiveness.
+With the SRS heatmap one starts to spot some rotational symmetries (i.e., you can always rotate *back-and-forth between two positions*).
+This is arguably overshadowed by all the asymmetrical kicks, and very lenient vertical (downwards and upwards) kicks which contribute to an unintuitiveness to SRS' kicks.

 </details>

-In the end I'm happy with how the custom rotation system turned out.
+I'm happy with how this new rotation system turned out.
-It vaguely follows the mantra "if the rotation looks like it could reasonably work visually, it should" (+ some added kicks for flexibility and fun :-), hence its name, *Ocular* rotation system.
+It mostly follows the mantra "if the rotation looks like it could *visually* reasonably work, it should" (+ some added kicks for flexibility and fun).
+Hence its name, *Ocular* rotation system.

 <details>

-<summary> Ocular Rotation System - Comments </summary>
+<summary> Ocular Rotation System - Detailed Comments </summary>

 The general rationale behind most kicks is, "these first kicks feel most natural, any additional kicks after that serve flexibility, cool tricks and skill ceiling".
-However, more concrete heuristics can be stated:
+But additional heuristics can be stated:
-- A general trend with kicks is to *prevent needless upwarping* of pieces.
-This simply means we first prefer rotations into a position *further down* before trying further up (foregoing nonsensical upward kicks in the first place).
+- A general trend of its kicks is to *disallow needless upwarping* of the piece.
+This means we first prefer rotations into a position *further down* before trying further up (and completely foregoing nonsensical upward kicks in the first place).
 - New positions must look 'visually close' to the original position.
-One thing observed in this system is that there are no disjoint rotation states, i.e. the old and new position always overlap in at least one tile.
-This heuristic also influenced the **L**/**J** rotations, always incorporating all rotations where *two* of the new pieces overlap with the old.
+There are no completely disjoint rotation states, i.e., the old and new position always overlap in at least one tile.
+This heuristic also influenced the **L**/**J** rotations, where it instead inpires the incorporation of all possible rotations where two tiles of the state overlap with the old state.
-- The **I**, **S** and **Z** pieces are more rotationally symmetric than **T**, **L** and **J**, yielding the same visual shape whether rotated left or right.
+- The **I**, **S** and **Z** pieces are more rotationally symmetric than **T**, **L** and **J**, because from a given state they yield the same shape whether rotated left or right.
-  However, they do not have a natural 'center' in a way that would allow them to be rotated precisely in this sense, forcing us to choose their new position to be more left or right.
-We use this to our advantage and allow the player to have direct control over this by inputting one of the two rotation directions.
-This may arguably aid both directional intuition as well as allow for better finesse.
-It should not hurt rotational intuition ("piece stays in place if rotated 360°") as a player in a sense would never need to rotate such symmetrical pieces (especially mid-air) more than once anyway. :P
+  However, they do not have a natural 'center' in a way that would allow them to be rotated symmetrically in the grid, *specifically:* we are forced to choose their new position to be more left or right, arbitrarily.
+We use this to our advantage and allow the player to have direct control over this using either of the two rotation directions.
+This arguably aids both directional intuition as well as finesse skill ceiling.
+It should not hurt rotational intuition ("piece stays in place if rotated 360°") as a player in principle should never need to rotate such symmetrical pieces (especially mid-air) more than once anyway.

 *\*Notation*: `nTlr 0-3` describes kick positions `0` to `3` when rotating a `n`orth-facing `T`-piece to the `l`eft _or_ `r`ight.